Why The Ebola Response Is A Success In Goma — But Not Elsewhere In Congo

 "My husband was a good husband," she says.
 "He was handsome.
 He was well-created."

-There are few jobs in Goma so her husband had to travel hundreds of miles on a motorcycle to work at a gold mine up north.
+There are few jobs in Goma, so her husband had to travel hundreds of miles on a motorcycle to work at a gold mine up north.
 When he came back for a break, he was already infected with Ebola.
 He died shortly after being diagnosed.

-Nabintu, 42, had 12 kids but two of them died when they were babies from malaria.
+Nabintu, 42, had 12 kids, but two of them died when they were babies from malaria.

-She and her six-month-old were both infected with Ebola, but they were saved by a new experimental treatment that was first tested and proven clearly effective in Congo.
+She and her 6-month-old were both infected with Ebola, but they were saved by a new experimental treatment that was first tested and proven clearly effective in Congo.

 Nabintu says she feels lucky.
 The doctors and nurses treated her and her family with respect and even fed them, she says.